mrchrisneal/foundprint/README.md

 **Fingerprint Output Using Non-IP Detection**

-An interactive browser fingerprinting demonstration originally created as a solo educational project for a blog post.
+An interactive browser fingerprinting demonstration originally created as a solo educational project.
 FOUNDprint reveals how identifiable your browser is—without ever looking at your IP address.

 > **Project Repository:** https://github.com/mrchrisneal/foundprint
 >